 By the mid 90’s, we were having kids.
 We loved them in utero and haven’t stopped.
 We were determined to raise them in a kinder, safer world than the one we grew up in.
 Determined to give them whatever they needed to feel whole and protect them from the shattered inner existence that defined us, we sheltered them.
 We flitted about them, preening their psyches in a never ending attempt to make them happy.
 To make sure they knew they were loved.
 To be different than the parents who utterly failed us.

 And we worked our asses off for employers who told us they cared.

 By 2009, most of us had either lost our jobs to downsizing, automation or outsourcing, or lost our homes to foreclosure.
 We had to get creative about our futures or risk forever repeating the cycle of nightmares that had so far defined our lives.
 We learned that nothing had really changed for us.
 Generation X still struggled and we, as a group, still didn’t matter.

 Now in 2017, we see retirement on the horizon and know we can’t afford it.
 We’re still stuck behind the Baby Boomers who refuse to pass on industry knowledge, share resources or release the reigns.
 Who refuse to fucking retire.

 We’re starting our midlife crises.
 We harbor resentment toward the Boomers whose lives were so much easier than ours.
 Who rarely heard the word ‘no’ and often sculpted the world to meet their needs.
 Who saw us as nothing more than a hindrance to their own self-absorption.
 How dare we have needs?
 How dare we ask for a share of the bounty?
 They didn’t understand that our dollars didn’t stretch the way theirs did.
 They failed to grasp that our ratio of income to housing was very different than what they enjoyed.
 “Jesus, would you stop complaining?
 It’s not that bad,” they said.
+But it was.

-Plus, we kinda like them.
+Plus, we kind of like them.